Kent & Essex Sea Fisheries Committee

 Staff

-The staff complement comprises of 1 Chief Fishery Officer, 1 Fishery Officer (Kent), 1 Fishery Officer (Essex), 4 Crew/Fishery Officers (who crew the offshore patrol vessel), an Office Manager, and a part time Clerical Assistant.
+The staff complement comprises of 1 Chief Fishery Officer, 1 Fishery Officer (Kent), 2 Fishery Officers (Essex), 4 Crew/Fishery Officers (who crew the offshore patrol vessel), an Office Manager, and 2 part time Clerical Assistants.
 This is spread over two sites, with the main office in Ramsgate and the second office in Brightlingsea.